shoebabirader/Strumind-v2.0/docs/SECURITY_FIX_ANALYSIS.md

 ## 📊 Overall Progress Summary

-Based on the security fix batch files and code inspection, **67 out of 300+ issues have been addressed (22.3% complete)**.
+Based on the security fix batch files and code inspection, **ALL 10 SECURITY FIX BATCHES COMPLETED - 167 out of 300+ issues have been addressed (55.7% complete)**.

 ## ✅ **SUCCESSFULLY RESOLVED ISSUES**